 Sandblasting uses air to force an abrasive toward the surface of a work item.
 This removes surface debris, smooths, engraves, and so much more.
 Sandblasting is a process known by many names like abrasive media blasting or bead blasting.
 Before we dig in, let’s set the scene and talk about sandpaper.
 Bear with us on this.
 We know sandpaper is abrasive and is used to rub against a surface.
 Doing so removes something such as paint, or it makes the surface smoother.
-Although sandblasting is a little more involved, it’s the same theory.
+Although a little more involved, it’s the same theory.
 Let’s take a closer look at the components of blasting.

 Bead?
 Media?
 Shot?
 Abrasive?
 Blasters?

 As we will see, a sandblaster is a common name for the machine itself.
 These abrasive cabinets are also know as bead, media, sand shot blasters.
-These names really refer to the media that is used inside the cabinet and not the machine itself.
+These names really refer to the media (aka sandblasting media) that is used inside the cabinet and not the machine itself.
 We may refer to it in various ways as well, and will explain along the way.
 Let’s move on to some major areas of abrasive blasting cabinets.